Weekly Announcements

 -

-The Governor’s Institutes of Vermont (GIV) is now accepting applications for Summer 2026.
+The Governor’s Institutes of Vermont (GIV) is accepting applications through March 31 for Summer 2026.

 -